 - at least someone close to the patient is able to perform all-day care.

-In the form of a one-time visit, our palliative care professionals consult and help treat both physical and other symptoms of patients with advanced cancer and non-cancerous diseases.
+In the form of a one-time visit, our palliative care professionals consult and help treat both the physical and other symptoms of patients with advanced cancer and non-cancerous diseases who are not yet in need of non-stop hospice care.
 We also help formulate a plan of care.

-Patients can be examined by a doctor on Cesta domů’s premises or, if the patient is unable to come, our doctor can examine the patient at home.
-You can request an outpatient visit at the Cesta domů Advice Centre.
+Patients can be examined by a doctor on Cesta domů’s premises or our doctor can examine the patient at home.
+You can request an outpatient visit at the Counselling Centre.

 Respite services support long-term seriously ill and terminally ill people who are unable to manage everyday activities by themselves due to their sickness.
 Our trained assistants visit clients at their homes, help them with self-care (dressing, personal hygiene, preparing meals and feeding…) and keep them in contact with the outside world (keeping them active, accompanying them out of their homes, going for walks with them).
 The respite services enable them to stay in their home environment while their close relatives have time to rest or run errands of their own.
 We provide respite services to patients at their homes on weekdays in the Capital City of Prague region.